Barack Obama, the US president-elect, has achieved another ‘first’ in having his official presidential portrait taken with a digital camera.

 The camera is available priced at around £2,300.

-If your dream is to get to this standard of photography and are just starting out, or getting yout first Digital SLR, professional photographer Mike Browne, who runs on-line and one-to-one training courses, has just announced the launch of his first DVD - Digital Photography Exposed, a guide for beginners and hobbyists looking to further their knowledge.
+If your dream is to get to this standard of photography and are just starting out, or getting yout first Digital SLR, professional photographer Mike Browne, who runs on-line and one-to-one training courses, has just announced the launch of his Ultimate Beginners Course, a guide for beginners and hobbyists looking to further their knowledge.